zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide200.md

     ![](images/200/1.png)

 - The Create Application is displayed.
-Select you application platform as JAVA EE.
+Select your application platform as JAVA EE.

     ![](images/200/2.png)

 - The Create Application is displayed.
-Enter a name.
+Enter a name for the application.

     ![](images/200/3.png)